kosamtech/devconnector/README.md

 # Social Developers Connect

-This is a write of the social developers connect application that allows developers to create thier profile and showcase their core skills to their friends and potential employers
+This is the social developers connect application that allows developers to create thier profile and showcase their core skills to their friends and potential employers

 # Tech Stack